Businesses of all sizes work to boost their online presence through paid media

 Deciding how much to allocate to paid media can be challenging.
 The amount heavily depends on your product’s price point and your risk tolerance.
 Products with higher price points usually allow for more budget flexibility, whereas lower-priced items necessitate careful budgeting to avoid overspending during testing phases.
 The initial spending should be seen as an investment in research and development, helping determine what works best before scaling efforts.

-What channels should you use?
+What channels should you use for Paid Media?

 Choosing the right platforms is important and should be based on your market and audience research.
 For example, If you target 18-21 year-olds with a fashion accessory, Snapchat or Instagram might be ideal.